antoinehabis/Street2Shop/README.md

 # clothing-recommendation-Street-2-Shop-6-months-project-

+This repository gathers:

-This repository gathers results and my 6 month internship report during which I designed an image based clothing recommendation model Street 2 shop
+- An internship report about an image based clothing recommendation model (Street 2 shop) I designed during 6 months.

+- Some results of this model